-Then, build your roadmap to achieve these goals.
+Then, build your business roadmap shows how to achieve these goals.

-What do you want to achieve in the next 3 to 5 years?
+What specific objectives do you want to achieve in the next 3 to 5 years?

-These long-term goals will help shape your business roadmap — if an activity doesn’t play a role in helping you reach a long-term goal, then it doesn’t deserve a place in the roadmap today.
+These long-term strategic goals that will help shape your business roadmap — if an activity doesn't play a role in helping you reach a long-term goal, then it doesn't deserve a place in the business intelligence roadmap today.

 Long-term goals can be associated with: